 Like it or not, the majority of our waking hours are spent on the job, and for most people that means at the office.
-Unfortunately, while it may be convenient, the office environment is designed for efficiency and requires little movement to do.
+Unfortunately, while it may be convenient, the office environment is designed for efficiency.
+One downside of this is that most work tasks require little movement to do.

-Working out at work can not only help you increase your flexibility and strength, but can also improve your concentration and make you a more protective worker.
+Working out at work can not only help you increase your flexibility and strength, but can also improve your concentration and make you a more productive worker.
 Here are some tips you can use at your desk and beyond to squeeze in some stretching, strengthening and aerobic exercises and keep active throughout the day:

-- Always keep good posture while sitting, with feet flat on the floor, knees bent at a 90-degree angle, back straight and eyes level with the screen
+Always keep good posture while sitting, with feet flat on the floor, knees bent at a 90-degree angle, back straight and eyes level with the screen.

-- Stretch your entire body out, starting with the neck and working down to the shoulders, wrists and ankles at the start of and throughout the day
+Stretch your entire body out, starting with the neck and working down to the shoulders, wrists and ankles at the start of and throughout the day.

-- Find a vacant room and do some jumping jacks, shadowboxing, running in place or lunges when you have a few free minutes to spare
+Find a vacant room and do some jumping jacks, shadowboxing, running in place or lunges when you have a few free minutes to spare.

-If you can balance properly, consider trading your desk chair for a firmly-inflated fitness ball, which will help improve balance and core strength
+If you can balance properly, consider trading your desk chair for a firmly inflated fitness ball, which will help improve balance and core strength.

-Store small fitness gear like resistance bands or small hand weights in your desk and bust out a few curls or other exercises when free
+Store small fitness gear like resistance bands or small hand weights in your desk and bust out a few curls or other exercises when free.

-- If possible, bike to work instead of driving or taking public transportation
+If possible, bike to work instead of driving or taking public transportation.